Complete Inference of Causal Relations between Dynamical Systems: Methods

-Sugihara et al. \cite{Sugihara2012} stated that high values of CCM measure which is independent of the data length is a sign of hidden common cause.
-High CCM for short data series are typical for highly correlated data series.
-Similarly, Harnack et al.\cite{harnack2017topological} apply the existence of the correlation without detectable direct causality to reveal hidden common cause.
-Our simulation results show that the above described properties of CCM hold only for those cases in which the hidden common cause is linearly coupled to the observed variables, thus it implies higher linear correlation ($r=0.46$) among them (Extended Data Fig.\,1, blue and green lines).
-If the hidden common driver is non-linearly coupled to the observed time series, thus the implied correlation is low ($r=0.15$), the CCM increases with the increasing data length but still remains low (Extended Data Fig.\,1, black and red lines).
-We conclude that the data length dependence of the CCM or the presence of correlation without causality does not allow us to reveal or distinguish the existence of a hidden common cause reliably, the CCM presumably follows only the linear correlation between the two driven variable in this case.
-Note that the DC method was tested and works well on the non-linearly coupled coupled case as well.
+Sugihara et al.\ \cite{Sugihara2012} stated that high values of CCM, which are independent of the data length, are a sign of a hidden common cause.
+High CCM for short data series is typical for highly correlated data series.
+Similarly, Harnack et al.\ \cite{harnack2017topological} apply the existence of the correlation without detectable direct causality to reveal a hidden common cause.
+Our simulation results show that the above-described properties of CCM hold only for those cases in which the hidden common cause is linearly coupled to the observed variables, implying higher linear correlation ($r=0.46$) among them (Extended Data \autoref{fig:CommonCauseTest}, blue and green lines).
+If the hidden common driver is non-linearly coupled to the observed time series, thus the implied correlation is low ($r=0.15$), the CCM increases with the increasing data length but still remains low (Extended Data \autoref{fig:CommonCauseTest}, black and red lines).
+We conclude that the data length dependence of the CCM or the presence of correlation without causality does not allow us to reliably reveal or distinguish the existence of a hidden common cause; the CCM presumably follows only the linear correlation between the two driven variables in this case.
+Note that our method was tested and works well on the non-linearly coupled case as well.

-{\bf Lorenz systems.} There are several ways to couple three Lorenz-systems - we implement the coupling through their $X$ coordinate such that
+{\bf Lorenz systems.} There are several ways to couple three Lorenz-systems; we implement the coupling through their $X$ coordinate such that

-where $(X_i, Y_i, Z_i)$ are the three coordinates of the $i^{th}$ system, $\sigma, \rho$ and $\beta$ are model parameters, and $c_{i \rightarrow j}$ denotes the strength of coupling from the $i^{th}$ system to the $j^{th}$ system.
+where $(X_i, Y_i, Z_i)$ are the three coordinates of the $i^\text{th}$ system, $\sigma, \rho$ and $\beta$ are model parameters, and $c_{i \rightarrow j}$ denotes the strength of coupling from the $i^\text{th}$ system to the $j^\text{th}$ system.

 For the simulations we set $\sigma = 10$, $\rho = 28$, $\beta = 8/3$, $\Delta t = 0.01$.
-The initial conditions are $X_1(0) = 10$, $Y_1(0) = 15$, $Z_1(0) = 21.1$, $X_2(0) = 17$, $Y_2(0) = 12$, $Z_2(0) = 14.2$, $X_3(0) = 3$, $Y_3(0) = 8$, $Z_3(0) = 12.4$, and we take 200,000 samples.
+The initial conditions are $X_1(0) = 10$, $Y_1(0) = 15$, $Z_1(0) = 21.1$, $X_2(0) = 17$, $Y_2(0) = 12$, $Z_2(0) = 14.2$, $X_3(0) = 3$, $Y_3(0) = 8$, $Z_3(0) = 12.4$, and we take $200\,000$ samples.
 The coupling coefficients are chosen for the four cases as follows: